 Respond Quickly: While you need to be sure about your decision not to go forward with the interview, you should also respond to an employer's invitation as quickly as possible.
 This is especially true if you've already made solid plans for a formal interview.
 Here's how to cancel the interview, if you've already scheduled a meeting.
 Be respectful of the hiring manager's time and priorities.

 If you're not going to go forward with the interview process, it's important to step aside as soon as possible so that an interested candidate can take your place.

 Be Courteous: Be polite and gracious in your email to avoid burning any bridges.
 After all, you may want to apply for open positions at the company in the future.
-Most industries are tiny worlds, and hiring managers do network with human resources personnel at other companies to identify and help place qualified job candidates.
+Most industries are small worlds, and hiring managers do network with human resources personnel at other companies to identify and help place qualified job candidates.
 Be rude in your communications with the hiring manager, and you might wind up shut out of other jobs that are more in line with your goals.
-You certainly would nix any chance for employment with their organization in the future.
+You most likely would lose a chance for employment with their organization in the future.

 Be Vague: The purpose of the letter is to let the hiring manager know that your plans have changed so that he or she can move forward with another candidate.
 You don't need to provide specific reasons why you're no longer interested.
 However, do be sure to communicate clearly that you are declining the interview opportunity.

 Sample Letters Declining an Interview Invitation